-Maximum kW ………………………………………………………..……………..……..$4.46 per kW
+Maximum kW ………………………………………………………..……………..……..$5.11 per kW

-Minimum Monthly Bill: $148.00 Basic Service Charge plus Environmental Compliance Cost Recovery, plus Nuclear Construction Cost Recovery, plus appropriate Demand Side Management Schedule, plus Municipal Franchise Fee.
+Minimum Monthly Bill: $148.00 Basic Service Charge plus Environmental Compliance Cost Recovery, plus appropriate Demand Side Management Schedule, plus Municipal Franchise Fee.

 DETERMINATION OF REACTIVE DEMAND:

 Where there is an indication of a power factor of less than Ninety-Five percent (95%) lagging, the Company may at its option, install metering equipment to measure Reactive Demand.
 The Reactive Demand shall be the highest 30-minute kVAR measured during the month.
 The Excess Reactive Demand shall be kVAR which is in excess of one-third of the measured actual kW in the current month.
-The Company will bill excess kVAR at the rate of $0.36 per excess kVAR.
+The Company will bill excess kVAR at the rate of $0.41 per excess kVAR.